chsanleo/socialMedia_BACK/README.md

 ```
 $ sequelize db:seed:all
 ```

++ rename config/config_sample.json to config/config.json and add your own configuration.

++ rename config/mailConfig_sample.js to config/mailConfig.js and add your own configuration.

++ rename config/properties_sample.js to config/properties.js and add your own configuration.

++ rename config/winston_sample.js to config/winston.js and add your own configuration.

 + and...
 WORK! (in that step can be used as a API).

 ## Project status